TheRenegadeCoder/pymon/README.md

 2. "What is a primitive type?" by Jeremy Grifski
 3. "How can I create a constant?" by Jeremy Grifski
 4. "What is testing?" by Jeremy Grifski
-5. "What is debugging?" by Jeremy Grifski, Xining Feng
+5. "What is debugging?" by Xining Feng, Jeremy Grifski
 6. "What is correctness?" by Jeremy Grifski
 7. "What is JUnit?" by Jeremy Grifski
 8. "What is unit testing?" by Jeremy Grifski